till213/Tell-Tours/Europe/Switzerland/Steeler/Leg-1/README.md

 - **Grossmünster**
 - **Fraumünster**
 - **Predigerkirche**
-- **St. Peter** - The clock tower of St. Peter was for centuries Zürich's 'official local time'
+- **St. Peter** - The clock tower of St. Peter was for centuries Zürich's official local time
-- All public city clocks had to conform to it.
+- All public city clocks had to conform to it
 - The church clock of St. Peter has the **largest tower clock face in Europe**